KPBStorytell/HARCourseProject/CodeBook.md

 Each row of the dataset corresponds with a single set of measures collected by one subject performing one activity (in a fixed time window).
 Each column of the dataset contains a single variable.
 The dataset includes 66 variables describing 33 measures(mean and standard deviation) from the original dataset and 3 variables noting the subject and activity (numeric and character) associated with the measure.
 This dataset includes both the test and training data observations.
+The focal measures were selected following the guidance of the course project assignment (i.e., only measures with mean and standard deviation values).

 Variables distinguish time and frequency domain measures, body and gravitational acceleration components, jerk signals, mean or standard deviation measures, and information captured by 3-axial (X,Y, and Z directions) sensor signals.
 All measures have been standardized to ranges from -1 to 1.